cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/framework-exten/implemented_extension.md

 - [monitor-prometheus](https://github.com/kitex-contrib/monitor-prometheus): Monitoring extension based on Prometheus.
 - [obs-opentelemetry](https://github.com/kitex-contrib/obs-opentelemetry): Observability expansion based on OpenTelemetry, and provides logging extensions based on logrus, zap, and slog log libraries.

-## Others
+## Service Governance

+Kitex provides extension functions related to service governance to enhance the management capabilities and quality of services.
+Through these extensions, developers can implement more complex service governance strategies.

+Repositories related to service governance extensions include:

 - [xds](https://github.com/kitex-contrib/xds): Integrates xDS modules, allowing Kitex services to run in a Proxyless mode and be uniformly managed by the service mesh.
 - [opensergo](https://github.com/kitex-contrib/opensergo): Supports the OpenSergo service governance standard, enabling quick integration with Sentinel for traffic governance.
+- [loadbalance-tagging](https://github.com/kitex-contrib/loadbalance-tagging): Load balancing strategy based on tags, suitable for scenarios with stateful services or multi-tenant services.

+## Protocol

+Kitex provides the Codec and PayloadCodec interfaces to support the framework's extension in multiple protocols, facilitating communication between different frameworks.

+Currently, Kitex has docked with the [Dubbo](https://cn.dubbo.apache.org/zh-cn/) framework:

 - [codec-dubbo](https://github.com/kitex-contrib/codec-dubbo): Dubbo codec, supporting encoding and decoding of Dubbo protocol, allowing interoperability with the Dubbo framework.
-- [loadbalance-tagging](https://github.com/kitex-contrib/loadbalance-tagging): Load balancing strategy based on tags, suitable for scenarios with stateful services or multi-tenant services.